 The Berlin Wall fell figuratively on 9 November 1989 and literally in the following days as it was chipped away piece by piece by Berliners.

 The wall sprung up almost overnight in the summer of 1961 and held up for almost three decades.
-It divided Berlin, geographically in the Soviet territory, between Allies from the World War in the west and the Soviet Union in the east – and was the culmination of a power struggle from the war.
+It divided Berlin (geographically found in the Soviet territory) into two territories – one for Allies from World War II in the west and one for the Soviet Union in the east – and was the culmination of a power struggle from the war.

-Over the 1950s, the Cold War progressed, and the USSR became encouraged by the successful launch of the Sputnik satellite.
-Meanwhile, Easterners kept migrating to Western Berlin, leaving the East without many of its young doctors, teachers, scientists, and other highly valued workers and students.
+Over the 1950s, the Cold War progressed, and the USSR efforts were encouraged by the successful launch of the Sputnik satellite.
+Meanwhile, Easterners kept migrating to the capitalist Western Berlin, leaving the East without many of its young doctors, teachers, scientists, and other highly valued workers and students.
 Building a wall seemed like a very simple way to put a stop to their flow to the other side.

 And so in August of 1961, the Berlin Wall sprung up and suddenly made it impossible to cross the border to go to work or to see a play, it divided families and friends.
 People who tried to get over and got caught were killed, or killed themselves trying to get across.
 A few succeeded.
 Getting in and out of the Western bubble in the USSR was now officially only possible using one of three checkpoints.

 Until 1989, as the USSR was losing its hold on eastern Europe, it was decided that people would be once more able to cross without a threat to their life.
 The announcement was followed by what was essentially a street party.
 Berliners drank in the streets and brought hammers to pick away at the concrete that had been standing between them and their loved ones for almost 30 years.
 Their efforts were soon joined by machinery and the wall was taken apart.
 Its remains are still in Berlin, standing as a symbolic divide between the East and the West, and a memorial to celebrate and to educate.